 1.0 - Cancellation

-Cancellation is defined as a student that withdraws from their program prior or within seven days of enrolling.
+Cancellation is defined as a student that withdraws from a program free of financial obligation.

 1.1 Live Instructor Led Programs

-You have the right to cancel the Enrollment Agreement, without any penalty or obligation, and obtain a refund of charges paid through attendance at the first learning lesson or fourteen days after enrollment, whichever comes later (the “cancellation deadline”).
+You have the right to cancel the Enrollment Agreement, without any penalty or obligation, and obtain a refund of charges paid prior to the 14th day of the cohort whereas the program "launch" call is Day 1.

 A student’s cancellation is effective when he/she provides written notice of their cancellation.
 The cancellation request should be submitted using the following form link: https://nexgent.typeform.com/to/nzzUQu.